Quantum Information Fusion and Correction under the Transferable Belief Model: Credal level on quantum circuits

 \begin{theorem} In classical works, the computational complexity of combining $k$ mass functions under an $n$-element FoD using CCR depends on the types of mass functions involved.
 For a poss-transferable mass function, the combination requires $(k-1) \times n$ multiplications, while for a general mass function, it requires $(k-1) \times 2^n$ multiplications. \end{theorem}

 \begin{proof} Please refer to the supplementary material. \end{proof}

-According to the Theorems \ref{th5} and \ref{th6}, we conclude that while implementing CCR on quantum circuits does not provide acceleration benefits for the poss-transferable mass function, it offers exponential acceleration for general mass functions.
-Remark \ref{r3} allows us to analyze the above phenomenon from the perspective of quantum entanglement.
-In quantum circuits, logic operations are implemented using control gates.
-When applied to qubits, these operations carry not only the information of the qubits themselves but also their entanglement information.
-In contrast, classical frameworks cannot inherently carry entanglement information through operations on corresponding elements, requiring additional steps to transfer such information.
-For the poss-transferable mass function, where the corresponding MFQS is a separable quantum state, i.e., no entanglement exists among qubits, applying logic operations on quantum circuits offers no advantage over classical frameworks.
-In contrast, general mass functions typically have MFQSs containing entanglement information, resulting in an acceleration benefit when applying logical operations on quantum circuits.
+According to Theorems \ref{th5} and \ref{th6}, we conclude that implementing CCR on quantum circuits yields no acceleration for poss-transferable mass functions, but provides exponential speedup for general mass functions.
+Remark \ref{r3} further explains this phenomenon from the perspective of quantum entanglement.
+In quantum circuits, logical operations are realized through control gates, which act not only on the information of individual qubits but also on their entanglement.
+By contrast, classical frameworks cannot intrinsically preserve or propagate entanglement through operations, requiring additional steps to simulate this effect.
+For poss-transferable mass functions, the corresponding MFQS is a separable quantum state, meaning no entanglement exists among qubits; thus, quantum logical operations offer no advantage over classical methods.
+In contrast, general mass functions typically yield MFQSs that contain entanglement, enabling quantum circuits to achieve significant acceleration when performing logical operations.

 \begin{theorem} Consider a mass function $m$ under an $n$-element FoD, with its MFQS represented as $\ket{m}$ in an $n$-qubit system.
 Implementing $\ket{{m}^{\cdot,\alpha}}$ requires $n$ Control-RY gates, while extracting $\ket{{m}^{\cdot,\alpha}_{F_0}}\cdots\ket{{m}^{\cdot,\alpha}_{F_{2^n-1}}}$ requires $n \times 2^n$ C-NOT gates. \end{theorem}